porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 ### Additional information when using react-testing-library

-If you try to submit a from via button click you will encounter issues with `react-testing-library` and `jsdom`.
+If you try to submit a form via button click you will encounter issues with `react-testing-library` and `jsdom`.
 It is simply not provided (see [Github Issue 755](https://github.com/testing-library/react-testing-library/issues/755) and [Github Issue 1937](https://github.com/jsdom/jsdom/issues/1937)).